 - Acrobat Pro

 When you add in complementary, task-focused apps such as Photoshop Express, Adobe Fresco, or Media Encoder, you end up with an impressive array of over 20 applications.
-While definitely the core in the offer, the apps alone aren't the only highlight in Creative Cloud.
+While definitely the core of the offer, the apps alone aren't the only highlight in Creative Cloud.
 Some of the main benefits are:

 - No Local Storage: With this platform, you work on the cloud, so you are not required to install heavy applications on your device.
 No desktop apps, no mobile apps.